 Catholic Social Teaching

 Catholic social teaching (CST) is rooted in Scripture.
-It has, and continues to, challenge the world.
+It already has and continues to challenge and shape the world.

 CST inspires how SCIAF works with our supporters in Scotland and those we serve overseas.
 We believe that by putting the seven principles of CST into action, we’re following the example set by Christ and acting in a way that God calls us.